morko/haxroomie/assets/docs/tutorials/haxroomie-cli-install.md

 # Step 2: Install required dependencies

-Haxroomie is developed with Node.js and is available in the npm repositories.
+Haxroomie-cli is developed with Node.js and is available in the npm repositories.

-Installing Node.js from the default repositories in Ubuntu 18.04 gets us version 8.10.0.
+Installing Node.js from the default repositories in Ubuntu 18.04 gets us version 8.10.0 (at the time of writing).
 Haxroomie requires a newer version.

 You can get a newer version following the installation instructions below.